henriquesirot/EFBv/README.md

 # Release

-The current release of the EFBv software is still in alpha phase, and is not available for the public.
+The current release of the EFBv software is still in closed beta phase, and is not available for the public.
 For the public beta phase, which should be in a few weeks, you need to register for a free educational use license.

 # Download